 Of the remaining 24 species, 2 are critically endangered, and 10 are in very serious decline, which includes 6 Biodiversity Action Plan species.

-course, our other bees), we would be in serious difficulty, let’s not
+course, other bees), we would be in serious difficulty, let’s not

 underestimate it!
 See my page about the general importance of

-Of course, there is much we can all do to help all bees, including the bumblebee - but we need to act QUICKLY.
-Why not check out my page giving 10 Simple Things YOU Can Do To Save The Bees.
+Of course, there is much we can all do to help all bees, including the bumble bee.